HoneySanghani/weather-dashboard/README.md

 To check weather for a particular city using OpenWeather API.

 ## Function
 Enter a valid city name in the form and sumbit then you will get current weather and five day forecast fot that particular city.
-Also each time you search a city it is stored in local storage and it is displayed under they search form.
+Also each time you search a city it is stored in local storage and it is displayed under the search form.
 When you click a city from the page then you will get particular weather on that day.

 ## Built-with
 HTML